taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 \end{cases}
 $$

-At $k=0$ the 1-move is not available (there is nothing in memory to match), and the pass is not available either (you need at least two known cards to waste both flips).
+At $k=0$ there is nothing in memory to match, so the 1-move is unavailable.
+The pass also requires at least two known cards, so only the 2-move remains.
 At $k=1$ the pass is still unavailable.
 For $k \ge 2$ the pass (value $0$) enters the candidate set.

 The recursion is evaluated by increasing $n$, and for each $n$ by decreasing $k$ from $\min(n,M)$ down to $0$.
-This ordering guarantees that every value on the right-hand side has already been computed, except for the self-referential boundary terms at $k = M$, which are resolved in closed form as described above.
+This ordering ensures that every value on the right-hand side has already been computed, except for the self-referential boundary terms at $k = M$, which are resolved in closed form as shown above.

 <details markdown="1" class="notice">
 <summary>Two technical subtleties</summary>